rate-nl/ISO/readme.md

 - **Logs:** Collected from all on-premises and cloud systems.
 - **Retention:** Logs are retained for **1 year**&#x20;

+## Threat Intelligence Process (A.5.7 / ISO 27001:2022 §8.3)

+Rate uses multiple sources and tools for threat intelligence, including **CrowdSec** and relevant vendor security bulletins.
+Threat intelligence activities are categorized as follows:

+- **Strategic Threat Intelligence** – external developments and long-term trends (e.g., NCSC, ENISA advisories, vendor security reports).
+Reviewed annually by the Managing Director during the ISMS Management Review.
+- **Tactical Threat Intelligence** – indicators of attack and methods observed within the industry (e.g., CrowdSec dashboards, GitHub security alerts).
+Reviewed quarterly by the Team Lead Developer.
+- **Operational Threat Intelligence** – real-time detection and blocking (CrowdSec logs, firewall events).
+Monitored continuously by the Team Lead Developer.

+All relevant findings and mitigations are recorded in the **CrowdSec Monitoring Log (Logs.md)** and evaluated during the **annual internal audit**.

 ## 7. Alternative Secure Access Methods

 In the event of **VPN failure**, an **alternative secure access method** must be available to ensure continued access to critical systems.
 This may include: